-For $y\leq x$ let ${\sf So}^{(\alpha)}_x$ be the random set of sources with intensity $\alpha$ and for $s\leq t$ let ${\sf Si}^{(p)}_t$ the random set of sinks with intensity $p$.
 It is convenient to use the notation $\mathcal{L}_{=<}(\mathcal{P})$ which is, as before, the length of the longest increasing path taking points in $\mathcal{P}$ but when the path is also allowed to go through several sources (which have however the same $y$-coordinate) or several sinks (which have the same $x$-coordinate).
 Formally,

 where